Karl May School: The first years

 During its first years the school was elementary, consisting of three classes, but beginning in 1861 it received the official title of "Modern School [Natural Science College] of Gymnasium Rank", which reflected its intensively applied direction in advanced secondary education (in comparison to State educational institutions).

 At the end of the 1850s one of the school performances opened with herald walking with flags emblazoned with May bugs; the director and all present were very pleased with this symbol.
 From that point on, attendees of this school have referred to themselves as May bugs for the rest of their lives.

 Motto

-The school's principal motto was the founder of modern pedagogics, Yan Amos Komensky: First love, then teach.
+The school's was based on the motto of the founder of modern pedagogics, Yan Amos Komensky: First to love, then to teach.
 In accordance with this slogan, a collective of educators was formed, consisting only of people possessing high moral and professional qualities.
 The writer Lev Uspensky, a 1918 graduate of the school, remarked in his memoirs (paraphrased): At May there are not and could not be educator-obscurantists, teacher-Black Hundred members, or bureaucrats in uniform.
 The instructors at May, generation after generation, were selected on the basis of their scholarly and educational gifts.